Synthetic Data Generation for Training Diversified Commonsense Reasoning Models: Abstract

 \section{Abstract}

-Conversational agents are required to respond to their users not only with high quality (i.e. commonsense bearing) responses, but also considering multiple plausible alternative scenarios, reflecting the diversity in their responses.
+Conversational agents are required to respond to their users not only with high quality (i.e. commonsense-bearing) responses, but also considering multiple plausible alternative scenarios, reflecting the diversity in their responses.
 Despite the growing need to train diverse commonsense generators, the progress of this line of work has been significantly hindered by the lack of large-scale high-quality diverse commonsense training datasets.
 Due to the high annotation costs, existing \ac{GCR} datasets are created using a small number of human annotators, covering only a narrow set of commonsense scenarios.
-To address this training resource gap, we propose a two-stage method to create \textbf{CommonSyn}, the first-ever synthetic dataset for diversified \ac{GCR}. \acp{LLM} fine-tuned on CommonSyn show simultaneous improvements in both generation diversity and quality compared with vanilla models and models fine-tuned on manually annotated datasets.\footnote{The dataset and code will be publicly released upon paper acceptance.}
+To address this training resource gap, we propose a two-stage method to create \textbf{CommonSyn}, the first-ever synthetic dataset for diversified \ac{GCR}. \acp{LLM} fine-tuned on CommonSyn show simultaneous improvements in both generation diversity and quality compared with vanilla models and models fine-tuned on manually annotated datasets.\footnote{The dataset and code are available \href{https://github.com/LivNLP/CommonSyn}{here}.}